 Safety is the responsibility of everyone on campus and by working together, we can ensure that your rights and your security are protected.

-Visit the Student Services Division in Room 220 (outside of the CCPA Hall) so they may direct you accordingly.
+Visit the Student Services Division in Room 220 located on the main floor in the Bistro so they may direct you accordingly.

 Office hours are Monday - Friday, 8:00 a.m. - 5:00 p.m.